mmmangooo/Milestone-Project2/README.md

   container overflowing the navbar links.
 This was solved by setting a fixed width to the nav logo container.

 * Cursor for links had an arrow insted of a pointer on hover on all pages except for index.html.
 Since index.html doesn't have any links to script files, I concluded that the code responsible for this error must be in the script files and not in css file.
-The error was solved by adding a general rule (using *) in style.css with attribute cursor and value pointer.
+The error was solved by adding a general rule (using a:hover) in style.css with attribute cursor and value pointer.